EmpiricalAnalysis/Robots-simulation/README.md

 # Robots Simulation

-This is a project I completed while taking "MITx: 6.00.2x Intro to Computational Thinking and Data Science" on Edx.
-The purpose of this project is to allow students to practice Object Oriented Programming.
-The objectives include:
+In this project I practiced Object Oriented Programming by

-- Implementing new classes and their attributes.
+- implementing new classes and attributes,
-- Understanding class methods.
+- implementing class methods, and
-- Understanding inheritance.
+- making use of inheritance.
-- Telling the difference between a class and an instance of that class.
-- Utilizing libraries as black boxes.

 The python codes I wrote are in ps2.py, and an overview of this simulation is provided in Simulation Overview.pdf .